 Steroid-induced diabetes is similar to type 2 diabetes in that the cells fail to react appropriately to insulin.

-Diabetes is a condition that causes blood sugar levels to become consistently too high.
-Two main types of diabetes usually develop:
+Diabetes is a condition that causes blood sugar levels to be consistently too high.
+There are

 - type 1 diabetes, in which the pancreas fails to produce any insulin

 Steroid-induced diabetes should resolve soon after the conclusion of steroid treatment.
-Type 1 and type 2 diabetes, on the other hand, are lifelong conditions that require ongoing management.
+On the other hand, type 1 and type 2 diabetes are lifelong conditions requiring ongoing management.

-The symptoms of steroid-induced diabetes are the same as those of type 1, type 2, and gestational diabetes, which affects some women during pregnancy.
+The symptoms of steroid-induced diabetes are the same as those of type 1 and type 2 diabetes and gestational diabetes, which affects some women during pregnancy.

 - dry mouth